 Instead, his impact and legacy in Europe – confined to Serie A with Fiorentina and Napoli – extends as far as Calcio devotees’ memories and a superb goal against Manchester United in the Club World Cup in 2000, having returned to Vasco.
 “The goal actually seems to be better remembered in England than in Brazil, which is a bit strange because it was great!”

-Vasco beat Manchester United 3-1, with a Nicky Butt goal in the 81st minute nothing more than consolation after a Romario brace inside the opening half an hour and Edmundo’s sublime skill and finish just before half time put the South Americans three goals up.
-It was a move straight off of the beaches of Brazil.
-With Mikael Silvestre on his back, Edmundo received a pass, and stubbed his foot at the ball, encouraging it to spin up and over the Frenchman as he leaned in to make the interception.
+Vasco beat Manchester United 3-1, with a Nicky Butt goal in the 81st minute nothing more than consolation after a Romario brace inside the opening half an hour and Edmundo’s sublime finish just before half time put the South Americans three goals up.
+It was a move straight off the beaches of Brazil.
+With Mikael Silvestre on his back, Edmundo received a pass and stabbed his foot at the ball, encouraging it to spin up and over the Frenchman as he leaned in to make the interception.
 Edmundo ran onto his own flick to slot past Mark Bosnich.

 Before Ronaldinho brought the game to the world’s attention through YouTube, it was Romario and Edmundo providing it as a journalist’s curiosity in the comparatively internet-free 90s.
 When the former moved to Flamengo from Barcelona in 1995, he insisted the club install two footvolley courts; one at the club and the other at the training ground.
 Also arriving at the club later that year was Edmundo, who was used to spending his free time in Ipanema – known for its iconic beach – playing the sport.
 So when the two reunited at Vasco in 2000, five years on from their very short stint together at neighbouring Flamengo, it was surely a match made in heaven.
 However, it wasn’t without its difficulties.